Richard Wagner: The man behind the myth – DW – 07/24/2024

 Richard Wagner: The man behind the mythJuly 24, 2024

-His operas, with their reoccurring leitmotivs, or musical themes, deeply moved audiences, and continue to do so: Today, some 60,000 fans still travel every year to what is known as the Bayreuth Festival.
+His operas, with their reoccurring leitmotifs, or musical themes, deeply moved audiences, and continue to do so today.
+Some 60,000 fans still travel every year to what is known as the Bayreuth Festival.

-The museum's current exhibition, "Mensch Wagner," or "Wagner, the Man" aims to go beyond the composer's mythical self-styling and show his "human core," Friedrich explains.
+The museum's current exhibition, "Mensch Wagner," or "Wagner, the Man," aims to go beyond the composer's mythical self-styling and show his "human core," explained Friedrich.

 Wagner: Not a nice guy